 - Re-use answered terminology queries as term candidates in quickTerm or as a TBX export for termbases

 - Import existing queries from an Excel file

 - Connect to a project management system’s user management area to ensure data about projects, file names, clients, language combinations, etc. is consistent

 Benefits for all involved: Every participant has access to smartQuery at the same time and can deal with queries in real time.
 Two key features make this possible: Collaborative access in smartQuery is via the web and tasks can be delegated using a real-time and traceable workflow.

 This makes smartQuery much more efficient than file-based systems by definition, especially for the client.
 Query searches can be made across all projects or restricted to a single client, enabling targeted knowledge management whilst ensuring confidentiality is maintained. smartQuery thus also has a positive impact on customer retention.

-Benefits for terminology management: Terminology queries are identified as such from the very beginning and can be transferred to SDL MultiTerm or Kaleidoscope’s quickTerm.
+Benefits for terminology management: Terminology queries are identified as such from the very beginning and can be transferred to MultiTerm or Kaleidoscope’s quickTerm.
 Benefits for the authors: Queries marked with “Inform client feedback” can be collated at the end of a project and sent to the authors.
 The resulting feedback loop on the source text enables a gradual improvement of the overall process.

 The following system requirements must be met in order for smartQuery to be installed:

 - Microsoft SQL Server 2005 or 2008.
 It is also possible to use the Express edition